-Autonomy Non-Maleficence Justice Beneficence Respecting the Consequences individuality of the Not causing harm upon the wider The patient stands patient and their and suffering to population e.g. fair to benefit. right to make the patient. allocation of finite to benefit. choices. resources.
+Autonomy Non-Maleficence Justice Beneficence Respecting the individuality of the patient and their right to make choices.
+Not causing harm and suffering to the patient.
+Consequences upon the wider population e.g. fair allocation of finite resources.
+The patient stands to benefit.